OWASP/wstg/document/4-Web_Application_Security_Testing/11-Client-side_Testing/09-Testing_for_Clickjacking.md

 The most common client-side method, that has been developed to protect a web page from clickjacking, is called Frame Busting and it consists of a script in each page that should not be framed.
 The aim of this technique is to prevent a site from functioning when it is loaded inside a frame.

-The structure of frame busting code typically consists of a “conditional statement” and a “counter-action” statement.
-For this type of protection, there are some work arounds that fall under the name of “Bust frame busting”.
+The structure of frame busting code typically consists of a "conditional statement" and a "counter-action" statement.
+For this type of protection, there are some work arounds that fall under the name of "Bust frame busting".
 Some of this techniques are browser-specific while others work across browsers.

 ##### Mobile Website Version